Barosz30/bikestore_layout/README.md

-# bikestore_layout
+# BikeStore landing page

-Layout page done by me
+I created this layout using HTML, SCSS and BEM methodology.
+Enjoy